If a person keeps on truckin’, they press forward despite the difficulties or obstacles that come their way; to be persistent.

 Example: Patrick recently lost his job and is now running low on cash.
 Despite the circumstances, he plans to keep on truckin’ as he looks for work, and he hopes his situation improves soon.

-If you’ve driven before, chances are you have seen 18-wheelers driving around on the road.
-They are a common sight to see and are hard to miss because of their large size.
-Oftentimes, these massive trucks are carrying cargo from one destination to another.
+If you’ve driven before, you have probably seen those big 18-wheelers driving around on the road.
+Their large size makes them hard to miss.
+Oftentimes, these giant trucks are carrying cargo from one destination to another.
 These deliveries are made even in harsh weather conditions like rain or snow.
-Why am I telling you this?
-Well, the point is that these trucks are constantly pressing towards their destinations so they can complete those deliveries!
-You might say they are known for being persistent.
-Thus it seems a metaphor developed from this and now it’s applied to people who act like a truck—they keep on going and going.
+The point?
+These trucks are constantly pressing towards their destinations; they are persistent.
+In other words, they keep going, they keep at it.
+Thus it seems keep on truckin’ became a metaphor that originated from a truck’s persistence, and now this metaphor is applied to people who act similarly.

 So how old is this phrase?
 It was used in a 1936 song called “Truckin’ My Blues Away” by Blind Boy Fuller.
 According to Wikipedia, the phrase originated from this song.
-As for it’s earliest appearance in print (that I know of), that would be the Roland Record newspaper, 1971:
+As for its oldest appearance in print, the earliest I’ve found it is from an Australian newspaper called The Herald, published in 1938:

 Here is an example sentence: